 P.S.161Q – Parent Handbook

-Our vision at the Arthur R. Ashe Jr. School is to provide a comprehensive and nurturing learning environment where all students will become lifelong learners on the path to being college and career ready.
+Our mission at the Arthur R. Ashe Jr. School is to provide a comprehensive and nurturing learning environment where students will excel.
+Staff and parents will work collaboratively to improve the quality of standards-based instruction while respecting the diversity of our school community.

 The school hours are 8:00am until 2:20pm.
 We would appreciate if you make every attempt to pick up your child on time.